Fascism and Football: Death and Hatred in the Soccer Stadium

 One man is dead.
 One team sanctioned for abhorrent racist slurs.
 How Italy’s love for soccer turned to hate, and its stadiums became fascist circuses.

-ROME—The trouble started hours before the soccer teams for Napoli and Inter-Milan even ran out onto the pitch at Milan's San Siro stadium.
-The match, held the day after Christmas, was a crucial game in Italy’s Serie A on the way to the Italian Cup championships.
-Hundreds of Napoli fans chartered buses and carpooled in minivans for the seven hour drive from Naples in southern Italy to Milan in the north of the country.
+ROME—The trouble started hours before the soccer teams for Napoli and Inter Milan even ran out onto the pitch at Milan's San Siro stadium.
+The match, held the day after Christmas, was a crucial game in Italy’s Serie A on the way to the Coppa Campioni.
+Hundreds of Napoli fans chartered buses and carpooled in minivans for the seven-hour drive from Naples in southern Italy to Milan in the north of the country.

 When a group of hard-core Napoli fans arrived at a designated parking area about a mile from the stadium, a group of “ultra” Inter fans were waiting for them with hammers, masonry mallets and pruning sickles.